yusukebe/hono-react-router-adapter/README.md

 ### Getting Hono context

-You can get the Hono context in Remix routes.
+You can get the Hono context in React Router routes.
 For example, you can pass the value with `c.set()` from your Hono instance in the `server/index.ts`:

 ```ts
 // server/index.ts